Aokigahara Forest 青木ヶ原

 Aokigahara Forest grew upon lava spewed from Mt.
-Fuji in the 9th century, its last major eruption.
+Fuji in the major eruption from the 9th century.
 This thriving, dense forest stretches for 30 square kilometers.
 The porous lava bedrock absorbs sound and adds to the sense of isolation you may feel while trekking through this untamed territory.

 You can reach the forest by train and taxi or car.

 Take the Chuo Line to Takao, then switch to the Chuo Main Line.
 At Otsuki, change to the Fuji Kyuko Line to Kawaguchiko Station.
 From there, it is a 30-40 minute drive depending on traffic.

 Because the area remains largely untouched, wildlife that is now extremely rare in Japan still lives and thrives here.
 You may be lucky enough to catch a quick glimpse of a Japanese mink, a wild boar, or the reclusive small Japanese mole.
 Asian black bears are also known to prowl the area, so be wary.